Porges/ways-to-play/src/games/pigeon-tickets/index.md

 {% image src="drawing_the_lottery.jpg" alt="" size="wide" noborder=true
     license="cc0" %}

-A depiction of the drawing of tickets, with an inset ticket (Australia, 1876).[@InAChineseLotteryShop]
+A depiction of the drawing of tickets, with an rather mangled inset representation of a ticket (Australia, 1876).[@InAChineseLotteryShop]

 {% imageEnd %}